Shandelstudio/shandelstudio.github.io/content/games/brick-gigil/privacy-policy.md

 If you have any questions about this Privacy Policy or about Brick Gigil, you can contact us at:

 Email: [ShandelStudio@gmail.com](mailto:ShandelStudio@gmail.com)
-Developers/Owners: Behrooz Shahri Barabadi, Elyas Ebrahimpour
+Owners: Behrooz Shahri Barabadi, Elyas Ebrahimpour

 ---